joinpursuit/9-3-weather-app-project/weather_functionality.md

 ```

 It's hard for me to explain the next part.
-But the reason I write everything into it's separate function is because of the Single Responsibility Principle.
+But the reason I write everything into it's separate function is because of the Single Responsibility Principle(SRP).
 This principle states that a function should only do one thing.
 And that one thing should be done well.
 This is a very important principle to follow.
 It makes your code easier to read and understand.
 It also makes your code easier to debug.
 And it makes your code easier to maintain.

 Who said that a function should do one thing and one thing only? what book did it come from?
 this came from the book ["Clean Code" by Robert C. Martin](https://thixalongmy.haugiang.gov.vn/media/1175/clean_code.pdf).
 I highly recommend this book to anyone who wants to become a better developer.